Child Hearing Test

 Results of the test is provided as an audiogram report with the child’s hearing plotted to indicate normal hearing threshold (20db or lower).

-View Central Auditory Processing Disorder for more information and fees.
+View Auditory Processing Disorder for more information and fees.

 Referral for Child Hearing Test